Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :sunglasses: Polite, patient, and effectively communicates with technical leaders to seek advice and help when necessary

-  Communication with customers, team leaders, the course instructor, and student technical leaders can be done in-person, through GitHub and Slack.
-The most comprehensive form of communication includes all three of these forms of communication.

 ## Revision of Guides

 * Policies for revising the assessment form